Sweden and corona – in brief

 - ease concern, for example by providing information.

 Sweden’s response to the coronavirus pandemic is about taking the right measures at the right time, because different measures are effective at different points in time.
-The country’s response is also partly based on voluntary action – for example: the authorities recommend people with symptoms and over-70s to stay home rather than enforce a nationwide lockdown.
+The country’s response is also partly based on voluntary action.
+For example, rather than enforce a nationwide lockdown, the authorities give recommendations: to stay home if you've got symptoms, to keep a distance to others, to avoid public transport if possible, etc.

 Swedish Covid-19 vaccinations started in December 2020.